GET THE ANSWERS YOU NEED TO START RIGHT

 San Draw emphasizes pure silicone because it ensures that the printed parts deliver the true performance, reliability, and longevity expected from silicone materials, rather than the limited durability of silicone-like substitutes.-

-Water-soluble support material is a type of support that can be quickly dissolved and washed away using clean water.
+Water-soluble support material is a type of support that can be quickly dissolved and washed away using water.
 It is soap-based in nature.

 Because silicone remains in a liquid or semi-liquid state during 3D printing, it is far more prone to deformation or collapse when printing overhangs, angled surfaces, internal cavities, or thin-walled structures.
 This makes support materials essential for stabilizing soft materials throughout the printing process.